madhavNagheraInventyv/training_2024_2025/README.md

 |        ├── README.md                          # This file
 |        └── server.js                          # Node.js server to run the app
 |- Test_middleware-api-rust/
-|         │
 |         ├── middleware_axum/                  #Contains the Axum API with request counting middleware.
-|         │   │   ├── main.rs
-|         │   ├── Cargo.toml
 |         ├── test_api/                         #A simple API endpoint (`/api/test`) that logs a message when accessed.
-|         │   ├── src/
-|         │   │   ├── main.rs
-|         │   ├── Cargo.toml
 |         ├── test_api2/                        #API that handles a `user/{id}` route, returning a JSON response based on the `id`.
-|         │   ├── src/
-|         │   │   ├── main.rs
-|         │   ├── Cargo.toml
 |         ├── README.md
+|
+|-Practive-axum/
+|         ├──basic/
+|         ├──lazy-static/
+|         ├──usertest/
 ```

-# Contributing #
+## 🚀 **Features**

+This repository contains a variety of projects and concepts spanning different languages and frameworks, with a focus on practical applications.
+Some of the featured technologies include:

+- **HTML/CSS**: Practice projects and tasks related to web development.
+- **JavaScript**: Collection of small programs and exercises in JavaScript.
+- **Flowcharts**: Visual representations of algorithms and logic, implemented in JavaScript.
+- **Rust**: Various Rust projects including middleware APIs and user registration systems.
+- **Axum (Rust)**: Practice with Axum framework for building web APIs, with advanced features like user authentication, middleware, and concurrency handling.

+## 🛠️ **How to Contribute**

+We welcome contributions to improve and expand the projects within this repository!
+Here’s how you can contribute:

+1. **Fork the repository** and create a branch.
+2. **Make your changes**, whether it’s enhancing existing features, adding new projects, or fixing bugs.
+3. **Write tests** where applicable and ensure the code works as expected.
+4. **Submit a pull request** with a clear description of your changes.

+**Guidelines:**
+- Follow the existing folder structure for consistency.
+- Include documentation where necessary (especially in new projects or modules).
-Feel free to contribute by adding new front-end projects, enhancing existing features, or fixing bugs.
-Make sure your work adheres to the "No JavaScript" policy for this folder.
+- Make sure any new JavaScript additions comply with the "No JavaScript" policy for specific folders (e.g., `html_css`).

+## 📚 **Documentation**

+For each project within the folder structure, we strive to provide a README.md that includes:

+- **Project Overview**: A description of the project's purpose and functionality.
+- **Setup Instructions**: How to install dependencies, set up the project, and run it locally.
+- **Usage**: Instructions on how to interact with the project or any important features.
+- **Contributing Guidelines**: How others can contribute to the project.
+- **Licensing Information**: Any applicable licenses for the project.

+## 🎯 **Goals for 2024-2025**

+The aim of this project is to build a robust, scalable foundation for learning, practicing, and building with a variety of technologies.
+Over the next year, the focus will be on adding new tasks and improving the existing ones, ensuring they are reusable and maintainable.

+## 💬 **Questions?**

+Feel free to reach out if you have any questions or suggestions!
+We are always happy to collaborate and help each other grow.

+---

+Happy coding, and enjoy the journey of learning and building! 🚀